Jewish History Walking Tour, Frankfurt

 4

 Under the Nazi regime, in 1942, 4,666 gravestones were demolished and piled up as rubble for removal.
 Some of these stone heaps can still be seen today.
-175 gravestones were removed, but not crushed, and ended up in the newer Jewish cemetery on Rat-Beil-Strasse.
-In the 1950s, they were returned, but because there was no information on their original location, they could only be placed along the cemetery wall.
+One hundred seventy-five gravestones were removed but not crushed, and ended up in the newer Jewish cemetery on Rat-Beil Street.
+In the 1950s, they were returned, but because there was no information about their original location, they could only be placed along the cemetery wall.

-The gravestones of important religious and secular personalities, such as Nathan ben Simeon ha-Kohen Adler, the Frankfurt chief rabbi Jakob Jehoschua Falk, Pinchas Ben Zwi Hirsch Ha-Levi or Meir ben Rabbi Yaakov Schiff, have been grouped together in a place of honor.
+The gravestones of important religious and secular personalities have been grouped together in a place of honor.
 The grave of Meir Anschel Rothschild, founder of the Rothschild banking house, is one of the most famous grave sites on the grounds.

-The Battonnstrasse cemetery is permanently closed; those who wish to visit (except on Jewish holidays, Mondays, and Saturdays), may obtain the key at the neighboring Museum Judengasse.
-For that, a deposit of a valid ID must be placed.
-Guided tours are offered every second Sunday, and can be booked by phone at the museum.
-The entrance to the cemetery is via the gate on Battonnstrasse.
-Men are requested to wear a head cover (e.g. Kippa, which can be borrowed from the museum).
+The Battonn Street Cemetery is permanently closed; those who wish to visit may obtain the key at the neighboring Jewish Lane Museum, except on Jewish holidays, Mondays, and Saturdays.
+Guided tours are offered every second Sunday and can be booked by phone at the museum.
+The entrance to the cemetery is via the gate on Battonn Street.

 5

-The synagogue was built from 1905 to 1907 and was characterized by the transition style of reform architecture with elements of Romanesque and Orientalism.
-On November 10, 1938, it fell victim to an arson organized by the Nazis as part of the November pogroms of 1938.
-The police ordered the demolition of the building out of the risk of collapse.
-The destruction began on November 17, 1938, and was finished on June 12, 1939.
+The synagogue was built from 1905 to 1907 and was characterized by a transitional style of Reform architecture with elements of Romanesque and Orientalism.
+On November 10, 1938, it fell victim to arson organized by the Nazis as part of the November pogroms of 1938.
+The police ordered the demolition of the building due to the risk of collapse.
+The destruction began on November 17, 1938, and was completed on June 12, 1939.

-In 1942-43, a five-storey bunker was built on the site.
-While the surrounding Ostend district was badly damaged by air raids, the bunker remained intact.
-After the war, from 1947 to 1965, it served as a book storage and university library, and then as a furniture store, from 1968 to 1988.
+In 1942 or 1943, a five-story bunker was built on the site.
+While the surrounding East End district was badly damaged by air raids, the bunker remained intact.
+After the war, from 1947 to 1965, it served as book storage and a university library, and then as a furniture store from 1968 to 1988.

-Since the early 1950s, the Jewish Restitution Successor Organization had demanded the removal of the bunker and restitution of the property.
-Eventually, it came into the possession of the Federal Finance Administration, upon which the city undertook to erect a permanent memorial for the synagogue.
-The Friedberger Anlage Synagogue Memorial Site, designed by landscape architect Jeannette Garnhartner, was finally erected in the forecourt of the bunker in 1988.
-The bunker itself now houses a permanent exhibition about Jewish life in Frankfurt's Ostend.
+The Friedberger Anlage Synagogue Memorial Site, designed by landscape architect Jeannette Garnhartner, was erected in the forecourt of the bunker in 1988.
+The bunker itself now houses a permanent exhibition about Jewish life in Frankfurt's East End.

 Walking Tours in Frankfurt, Germany